 Techniques and Theories of Experiential Jewish Education

 All Davidson School students will enhance their ability to:

 • Apply the most cutting-edge pedagogical and experiential learning tools and skills across Jewish educational settings

 • Translate Judaic content meaningfully to learners that create lasting positive Jewish impact

-In-residence students may choose one of two concentrations according to their interests: Educational Leadership in Synagogues and Communal Settings, in which they will learn to lead and manage organizations meaningfully and with intentionality in determining vision, organizational structure, finances, marketing, and staff management; or Day School Teaching, in which they will gain advanced knowledge and pedagogical skills with experiential education techniques, wholly integrated via the practicum, in order to excel in roles as day school teachers, administrators, or other experiential educators in a school setting.
-Online Learning students are also trained in experiential education through the core curriculum of pedagogy, curriculum, and Jewish Studies, and choose specialized courses in Educational Leadership in Synagogues and Communal Settings or Day School Teaching to form a concentration.
+In-residence students may choose one of two concentrations according to their interests: Educational Leadership in Synagogues and Communal Settings, in which they will learn to lead and manage organizations meaningfully and with intentionality in determining vision, organizational structure, finances, marketing, and staff management; or Teaching and Practice, in which they will gain advanced knowledge and pedagogical skills with experiential education techniques, wholly integrated via the practicum, in order to excel in roles as day school teachers, administrators, or other experiential educators in a school setting.
+Online MA students are also trained in experiential education through the core curriculum of pedagogy, curriculum, and Jewish Studies, and choose specialized courses in Educational Leadership in Synagogues and Communal Settings or Teaching and Practice to form a concentration.